-MICE stands for Meeting (corporate conferences), Incentive (corporate training and incentive travel), Convention (by international organizations and academic groups) and Event/Exhibition (including exhibitions and trade shows).
-It is a shorthand for business events that entail a large convergence of people.
+MICE is an acronym for Meeting (corporate conferences), Incentive (corporate training and incentive travel), Convention (by international organizations and academic groups) and Event/Exhibition (including exhibitions and trade shows).
+It refers to business events that entail a large convergence of people.

 Promoting International Conferences

 The JTA has been promoting the holding and attracting of international conferences on a national level, intensively leveraging resources held by the national and local governments, and the economic and academic spheres, towards the goal of increasing the number of international conferences held in Japan by more than 50% by the year 2011.

 Attracting and hosting international conferences have always been an important part of the JTA's policy.
 However, because promoting MICE outside of other conferences is also extremely meaningful in terms of increasing international visitors to Japan, as well as being critical to the economic impact and regional internationalization and revitalization, the JTA needs to boost MICE in general, not just international conferences.
 In view of this fact, the MICE Promotion Action Plan was drafted in July 2009 by a study group of stakeholders.
 The JTA actively promotes the hosting and attracting of MICE by playing a central part in the sound implementation of the MICE Promotion Action Plan, in committed partnership with the core MICE stakeholders.
 At the same time, it will take every action available to increase awareness of MICE in order to gain the public's understanding of the significance and impact of MICE.